t-rekttt/cgv-mcp/README.md

-# CGV Cinema API Client
+# CGV Cinema API MCP Server

 A Python client for interacting with CGV Cinema's mobile API.
 This client provides functionality to access movie listings, cinema locations, seat maps, and booking capabilities.